Drum major (military): Russia

 In the Russian Armed Forces, drum majors (Тамбурмажор) are commissioned officers, since they also serve as band leaders and conductors.
 They are not required to be drummers, but must have long experience as a military bandsman.
 The title was introduced in 1815 by the Imperial Russian Army.
 The uniform consisted of gold/silver galloons and a pair of epaulettes.
 The title was abolished in 1865 only for army regiments and would be reintroduced for the Red Army in 1918.
 The position would be toned down until after World War II, when they gained more significance.
 The Soviet Armed Forces made sure that the Soviet (and later Russian) model for drum majors could be differentiated with the Western version.
 The Russian model has been used in almost all former Soviet republics (the Baltics, Georgia and Ukraine being the exception).

-A drum major during the 2020 Moscow Victory Day Parade.

 All Russian drum majors are trained in military music schools and institutes like the Moscow Military Music College and the College of Military Music and the Institute of Military Band Conductors of the Military University of the Ministry of Defence, who graduate from these with the rank of lieutenant and during parades carry maces with either the service or full dress uniform.